yehia67/documentation/ciri/0.1/references/troubleshooting.md

 If not possible, use an USB-to-UART adapter to connect to your SBC.
 - Is the SD-Card broken?
 Check the SD-Card with something different. e.g. Smartphone or PC.
 - Is SSH activated for your device?
-Some devices require an additional setup or activation of SSH.
+Some devices require an additional set up or activation of SSH.
 You should take a look into the documentation of your device or ask in a forum.

 ### I am getting non ascii character with my USB-to-UART adapter